 Michel Wing’s poetry and creative nonfiction have appeared in Rain and Thunder, Melancholy Hyperbole, Sinister Wisdom, The Gay & Lesbian Review, and numerous anthologies.

-Michelle grew up in Montana, and spent her twenties and thirties primarily in Seattle and San Francisco.
-She has an M.A. in International Studies from the University of Washington, with a focus on Japan.
-After graduate school, she received a fellowship from the Japanese Ministry of Education, allowing her to live and study in Osaka and Kyoto for three years.
+Michel grew up in Montana, and spent their twenties and thirties primarily in Seattle and San Francisco.
+They have an M.A. in International Studies from the University of Washington, with a focus on Japan.
+After graduate school, they received a fellowship from the Japanese Ministry of Education, allowing them to live and study in Osaka and Kyoto for three years.

-She now lives in Las Cruces NM with her wife Sabrina and a houseful of animals.
-She is the founder of Changing Hurt to Hope: Writers Speak Out Against Domestic Violence, and in 2014 she co-edited the anthology Cry of the Nightbird: Writers Against Domestic Violence.
-She was the founder and host of Books on Stage, a reading series based in Cloverdale.
+They now live in Las Cruces NM with their wife Sabrina and a houseful of animals.
+They are the founder of Changing Hurt to Hope: Writers Speak Out Against Domestic Violence, and in 2014 they co-edited the anthology Cry of the Nightbird: Writers Against Domestic Violence.
+They were the founder and host of Books on Stage, a reading series based in Cloverdale.

-She is assisted in all of her creative endeavors by her service dog, Ripley.
+They are assisted in all of her creative endeavors by their service dog, Rocky.